 KUN = _to, hito, _ri

-• Brazilian - burajirujin Brazilian (used the on without being accompanied by a kanji.)
+• ブラジル人 – burajirujin Brazilian (used on without being accompanied by a kanji.)

-• 二人 - futari - two people Two Persons (both used the kun reading.)
+• 二人 – futari – Two People (both used the kun reading.)

-For this reason it is important to know the vocabulary, not all ideograms follow this rule.
+For this reason, it is important for us to know the vocabulary; not all ideograms follow this rule.

-Whenever you see a kanji followed by a hiragana, remember that your reading is probably Japanese (kun yomi).
+Whenever you find a kanji followed by a hiragana, remember that its reading is likely Japanese (kun yomi).

-And when you come across several ideograms forming a word, your reading is usually Chinese (on yomi), but your last ideogram can be a Japanese reading (kun yomi).
+And when you come across several ideograms forming a word, its reading is usually Chinese (on yomi), but its last ideogram may be a Japanese reading (kun yomi).

-Knowing this makes us more confident in reading, and makes us not get lost when trying to figure out how to read a word.
+Knowing this makes us more confident in reading and prevents us from getting lost when trying to figure out how to read a word.

 Why did I decide to write this article?

-Until today I have never found this small and simple tip in any book or course.
-Knowing when reading is ON or KUN helps a lot in learning ideograms and when pronouncing unfamiliar words.
+To this day, I have never found this small and simple tip in any book or course.
+Knowing when the reading is ON or KUN helps a lot in learning ideograms and pronouncing unknown words.
 What do you think of this tip?
-Have you noticed that this is so?
+Have you noticed that it is like this?